samucodesh/intro/docs/becoming-a-maintainer/how-to-setup-your-project.md

 keywords: ["how to start an open source project", "how to setup open source project", "open source project setup", "start open source project", "create open source project", "write README for open source project", "project installation guide for open source", "open source license explained", "choosing open source license", "how to add code of conduct open source", "code of conduct open source project", "contributing guidelines open source", "issue templates", "create issue templates open source", "pull request template", "create pull request template open source", "Projects on GitHub", "GitHub project boards", "GitHub", "open source project best practices", "Open Source", "Open Source Community"]
 ---

-There are many things to consider when you think about how to start an open source project.
+There are many things to consider when starting an open source project.
 In this portion of the course, we will walk through the key components every project needs to succeed.

 ## Detailed README

 A README file contains an introduction to your open source project.
 A good README should be clear, concise, up-to-date, and detailed.
 This file is located in your root directory and serves as the first impression for your contributors.

-Here are some things to consider inside your README:
+Here are some things to include in your README:

 - project title and summary
 - brief instructions on how to set up the project